 What are the basic rules associated with a child visiting you in prison?

-The court will determine how much visitation time you are allowed.
+The court determines how much visitation time you are allowed.
 Of course, you may not be able to be at every hearing in your child’s case.
 In fact, it is unlikely that you will be able to attend any hearing.
 For this reason, you must have an attorney there on your behalf, advocating for you and your rights.

 What to do to have successful visits with your child while you are incarcerated